Brisbane City Cobras

-The Brisbane City Cobras are one of 13 Touch Football permits within Australia.
-Covering metropolitan Brisbane, the region is covers only a relatively small number of local associations, but has performed strongly at national events, in particular the Australian National Touch League.
+The Brisbane City Cobras are a Touch Football club in located in Brisbane, Australia.
+Despite covering only a relatively small number of local associations, but has performed strongly at national events, in particular the Australian National Touch League.

 The Brisbane City Cobras region includes the Redcliffe Touch Association, the Brisbane Metropolitan Touch Association, the UniTouch Association and the Southern Cross Touch Association.

 At the National Touch League competition Cobras have captured a number of national titles, most notably in the Women's Open Division.